VISTANet: VIsual Spoken Textual Additive Net for Interpretable Multimodal Emotion Recognition: Proposed Work

 \section{Proposed Work}

-\subsection{Data compilation}
+\subsection{Data Compilation}

-Table \ref{tab:sample_data} shows some samples from the IIT-R MMEmoRec dataset while the process to construct it has been elaborated as follows.
-It contains generic (facial, human, non-human objects) images (as opposed to only facial images/videos in other known trimodular emotion datasets, IEMOCAP \cite{busso2008iemocap}, and MOSEI \cite{zadeh2018multi}), speech utterances, text transcripts, emotion label (`angry,' `happy,' `hate,' and `sad'), the probability of each emotion class given by each modality and probability of final emotion class.
-The IIT-R MMEmoRec dataset has been constructed on top of the `Balanced Twitter for Sentiment Analysis' (B-T4SA) dataset~\cite{Vadicam2017ICCVW}.
-The B-T4SA dataset contains images, text, and sentiment (`positive,' `negative,' neutral) labels, whereas the IIT-R MMEmoRec dataset, has been compiled to have discrete emotion labels for image, text, and speech modalities.
-The following steps have been followed to construct the IIT-R MMEmoRec dataset.
+The IIT-R MMEmoRec dataset contains generic images (facial, human, non-human objects), speech utterances, text transcripts, emotion labels (`angry,' `happy,' `hate,' and `sad'), and the probability of each emotion class.
+In contrast, other multimodal datasets like the Interactive Emotional Dyadic Motion Capture (IEMOCAP) \cite{busso2008iemocap} and the Multimodal EmotionLines Dataset (MELD) \cite{poria2018meld} contain only facial images/videos. {Moreover, the IIT-R MMEmoRec dataset demonstrates greater diversity than IEMOCAP and MELD.
+It features faces in 70.64\% of its images, compared to 97.86\% in the other datasets, showing a higher variety of non-facial images.
+Additionally, the IIT-R MMEmoRec dataset includes 80 YOLOv8 objects \cite{YOLOv8}, with 30 different ones appearing in over 1\% of the images, whereas the IEMOCAP and MELD datasets contain 72 objects, with 18 different ones appearing in more than 1\% of the images.
+Furthermore, 14.48\% of its images feature unidentified YOLOv8 objects, while this figure is only 1.2\% for the other datasets, underscoring its broader diversity.} It has been constructed on top of the `Balanced Twitter for Sentiment Analysis' (B-T4SA) dataset \cite{Vadicamo_2017_ICCVW}, which contains images, text, and sentiment labels (`positive,' `negative,' `neutral').
+The IIT-R MMEmoRec dataset has discrete emotion labels for image, text, and speech modalities and has been constructed as described.

-\begin{itemize} \item The text from the BT4SA dataset is pre-processed by removing links, special characters, and tags, and then the cleaned text is converted to speech using the pre-trained state-of-the-art text-to-speech (TTS) model, DeepSpeech3~\cite{ping2018deep}.
-The rationale for using the TTS model is governed by the recent studies that prove TTS models generate high-quality speech signals that can be used as a valid approximation of natural speech signals \cite{ping2018deep,deepmind2016wavenet,oord2016wavenet}.

-\item The image, speech, and text components are passed through pre-trained IER, SER, and TER models trained on Flickr \& Instagram (FI)~\cite{you2016building} dataset, IEMOCAP~\cite{busso2008iemocap} dataset, and ISEAR dataset \cite{scherer1994evidence}, respectively, and the prediction probabilities of each emotion class are obtained for each modality.

-\item The prediction probabilities are then averaged to obtain the ground-truth emotion of each data sample.
-The averaging is done to ensure that the chosen ground truth is the one that is supported by the majority of modalities.
-Fig. \ref{fig:label_formation} shows an example of emotion label determination.
-The probabilities for each emotion class given by each modality are shown.
-The `happy' class has an average prediction probability of $0.500$ compared to $0.233$ for `angry,' $0.133$ for `hate,' and $0.133$ for `sad.'
-The final emotion label for the sample is determined as `happy.' \end{itemize}

-\end{minipage} \begin{itemize} \item The data is segregated according to classes, and the samples having an average prediction probability of less than the threshold confidence value of $0.55$ times of maximum probability for the corresponding class are discarded.
-The threshold confidence is determined in Section \ref{sec:ablation3}.